machinelearningnuremberg/HPO-B/README.md

 * networkx (optional for using the `BenchmarkPlotter`
 * matpotlib 3.4.2
 * cd_diagram.py: donwload file from [HERE](https://github.com/hfawaz/cd-diagram/blob/master/main.py) and put in the main folder.
-* ujson (optinonal for faster loading of json files)
+* ujson (optional for faster loading of json files)

 ## Basic example